 Bacteriophages can influence and destroy biofilms with the use of 3 enzymes; enzymes that hydrolyze extracellular polymeric substances in biofilms, enzymes that destroy the capsule of the bacterial cell and enzymes that destroy the cell wall in bacteria.
 The enzyme that has the capability to degrade the extracellular polymeric substances (EPS) of the biofilm causes degradation that leads to the breakdown of the biofilm and allows phages to reach the bacteria there were encapsulated within it.

 Some bacteriophages have the ability to induce depolymerase enzyme expression.
 It is still unclear whether the induction of this enzyme is done by a bacteriophage from within or by the bacteria in a survival flight response.
 No gene has been found that would respond to this.

 Unlike antibiotics, bacteriophages can attack and infect persistent cells the same way as they target normal bacteria.
 Persistent cells can be protected from prophages (lysogeny); however, they are not protected from lytic infection (via lysis).
 Analysis has shown that persistent bacteria become a target to phages once they switch from their slow growth to an activated normal speed, which subsequently is the state they use when forming or for the regrowth of the biofilm.

 Phage therapy against Biofilms

-Currently it is not possible to patent natural bacteriophages based on their constant changing and evolving nature.
-A medical patent is a legal protection against market competition that a government grants to the inventor of a unique medical item or process.
+Currently, it is not possible to patent natural bacteriophages based on their constantly changing and evolving nature.
+A medical patent is legal protection against market competition that a government grants to the inventor of a unique medical item or process.
 Phages are the most abundant forms of life, about 1031 are present in the global biosphere.
-It is estimated that approximately a few thousands have been sequenced to date.
+It is estimated that approximately a few thousand have been sequenced to date.

 Genetically modified phages